sokoide/kerberos/README.md

 list -e
 exit

-# change your KDC server name from 'timemachine' to your host in main.go
+# change your KDC server name from 'scottmm.local' or 'timemachine' to your host in main.go

 # run SPNEGO
 go run main.go